 Ronald M. Wyatt, M.D., is the medical director in the Division of Healthcare Improvement at The Joint Commission.
 In this role, Dr. Wyatt promotes quality improvement and patient safety to internal and external audiences, works to influence public policy and legislation for patient safety improvements, and serves as the lead patient safety information and education resource within The Joint Commission.
 Dr. Wyatt collaborates in the development of National Patient Safety Goals, and oversees data management and analyses related to the Sentinel Event database.

+Prior to coming to The Joint Commission, Dr. Wyatt served as the director of the Patient Safety Analysis Center at the Department of Defense (DoD) where he directed and maintained the DoD Patient Safety Registries.
+These registries house de-identified clinical, root cause analyses, and failure mode and effects analyses data on the DoD’s adverse patient safety events.
 Previously, Dr. Wyatt was the medical director at several health care organizations where his responsibilities included directing patient safety and quality improvement activities.
 He also served as a captain in the U.S. Army Reserves and was on active duty in the Internal Medicine Clinic at Reynolds Army Hospital in Ft.
 Sill, Oklahoma.
 He has received numerous awards, including a U.S. Army Commendation Medal for his service in Desert Storm.